23 Natural Language Processing

 The democratization of pretraining through libraries like Hugging Face Transformers has made it possible for smaller organizations to leverage these powerful techniques, either by fine-tuning existing models or pretraining specialized models for their domains.

-24.12 Transfer Learning and Downstream Applications
+23.12 Transfer Learning and Downstream Applications

+The power of pretrained models lies in their transferability.
 The landscape of NLP applications can be broadly categorized into two fundamental types based on their input structure and prediction granularity.
 Sequence-level tasks operate on entire text sequences, producing a single output per input sequence or sequence pair.
-These include sentiment classification, where we determine the emotional polarity of a review, and natural language inference, where we assess logical relationships between premise-hypothesis pairs.
-Token-level tasks make predictions for individual tokens within sequences, such as named entity recognition that identifies person names, locations, and organizations, or question answering that pinpoints answer spans within passages.
+Token-level tasks make predictions for individual tokens within sequences, such as named entity recognition that identifies person names, locations, and organizations.

 graph TB